Karakol, Kyrgyzstan – Russian Holy Trinity Orthodox Church

 Highlights: Exploring landscape at Barskoon, Learning how Yurts are constructed, Cultural music, The beautiful Russian Holy Trinity Orthodox Church, Prejevalskiy Museum

-After a good nights sleep, an enjoyable breakfast and some time with very young kittens we where off to bring exploring again.
+After a good night’s sleep, an enjoyable breakfast and some time with very young kittens we were off to bring exploring again.
 First up was a visit to the sanatorium that Yuri Gagarin stayed at to recover after the world’s first manned space flight in 1961.
-The sanatorium has seen better days and is undergoing repairs but we still learned about the strong Soviet Space program link in this area.
+The sanatorium has seen better days and is undergoing repairs, but we still learned about the strong Soviet Space program link in this area.

 Barskoon, Kyrgyzstan – Yuri Gagarin statue